bpaskin/WASLibertyScriptsAndStuff/OCPLibertyBuild/README.md

 Create a `Seecret` to place the HTTP and HTTPs ports.
 This will be mounted by the OpenLiberty App under the `/config/variables` directory and read in as variables for use with the `server.xml` file.
 Likewise, a `ConfigMap` with the `jvm.options` will be mounted under the `/config` directory and used when the OpenLiberty server starts.
 The OpenLiberty server will take the new image from the `ImageStream` that was built and deploy it using the HTTPS port 9443 as passsthrough for the `Route` and `Service`.

 1. execute the command `oc apply -f openLibertyApp.yaml`.
+---

+Test by getting the `Route` by executing the `oc get route openliberty-app-sample`.
+Take note of the `HOST/PORT` column.  copy this information and in a browser type `https://HOST_YOU_COPIED:443/snoop`.
+After browser warning about the self signed certificate, this shoud bring up the snoop application.